 How to Create a Fussy Cut

-What to Expect Next Week
+What to Expect in the Next Section

 I hope that you have picked up a few tidbits that might make your basting experience a bit more enjoyable.
 Most of all, I hope that it helps you breathe a little easier as you continue to cultivate the joy and healing of creativity.

-Next week we’re going to fine tune our stitching!
+In the next section, EPP Pro: Stitching with Style, we learn how to fine tune our stitching!
 I absolutely love that you can tell my EPP quilts were stitched by hand.
 However, I have learned a few tips and tricks for refining my stitches while leaving room for that hand stitched character I think we all love so much.